-The need for fall protection and elaborate access structure in a paint barn means that there are flat spots on the tops of beams and other items that overspray, dust, and even pollen in the springtime can settle onto.
-Once these particles are disturbed, they fall onto the object being painted causing a blemish and reducing quality.
+The need for fall protection and an elaborate access structure in a paint barn means there are flat spots on the tops of beams and other items that overspray, dust and even pollen can settle onto.
+Once these particles are disturbed, they fall onto the object being painted, causing a blemish and reducing quality.
 Steel beams are a particularly sought-after roost for birds and pigeons.
-While the inner walls of a paint barn can be sheathed with smooth drywall or sheet metal, the overhead steel and hanging items are another challenge altogether.
+While the inner walls of a paint barn can be sheathed with smooth drywall or sheet metal, the overhead steel and hanging items present another challenge altogether.

-Lighting in a paint barn has been uniformly poor in past designs.
-In part, because the lights are typically further away from the aircraft than they would be in an insert, and there is very little, if any, lighting on the side walls.
-Typically the lights are high wattage HID lamps that drop from the ceiling.
-In cases where explosion proof lighting is required, the light fixtures become extremely expensive.
+Lighting in a paint barn has been uniformly poor in many past designs — in part because lights are typically farther away from the aircraft than they are in an insert, and there is very little, if any, lighting on the side walls.
+Typically, lights are high-wattage, high-intensity discharge (HID) lamps that drop from the ceiling.
+In cases where explosion-proof lighting is required, light fixtures become extremely expensive.

-Airflow is calculated over the entire cross sectional area of the Barn even though the process does not use the air at the ceiling level.
-To reduce the airflow to a more reasonable level risks the degradation of laminar flow in the center of the plane (the wings) where a lot of paint is applied.
-As the air slows down and liquids are added to the air, the density of the air changes and the laminar flow degrades into eddies.
-This is visible as a cloud of overspray over the head of the painter.
+Airflow is calculated over the entire cross-sectional area of the barn, even though the process does not use the air at the ceiling level.
+To reduce airflow to a more reasonable level risks the degradation of laminar flow in the center of the plane (the wings), where a good deal of paint is applied.
+As the air slows and liquids are added to the air, the density of the air changes and the laminar flow degrades into eddies, producing a cloud of overspray over the head of the painter.